Unrivalled connections

 While enjoying a drink, come together to find out how much has been donated to the LIVE Carbon Removal Marketplace!
 We’ll hear where the money has come from and where it’s going, and make a final call for pledges.

-Early Bird tickets are live for a short period, act now to get up to $500 off general admission prices.
-Accelerate your carbon removal journey with priority access to industry insights and opportunities.
+General admission is now live - accelerate your carbon removal journey with priority access to industry insights and opportunities.

-Delegates will join us at Convene, One Liberty Plaza in the beating heart of downtown New York.
-Amongst iconic landmarks and well connected, it's the perfect space to listen, share and shape vital carbon removal ideas.
+Delegates will join us at Convene, One Liberty Plaza in downtown New York's financial district.
+Located among iconic landmarks with excellent transport connections, it's the ideal venue to collaborate on carbon removal technologies and climate investment opportunities.

 Nearest Stations